MaartenGDev/learning-rust/README.md

    = note: required by `serde_json::from_slice`
 ```

-and the actual fix was really close(`where T: DeserializeOwned`):
+The actual fix was really similar to the suggested solution(`where T: DeserializeOwned`):
 ```rust
 fn fetch_docker_url<T>(path: &str) -> impl Future<Item=Vec<T>, Error=FetchError> where T: DeserializeOwned{
 }
 ```

-Aside from applying already familiar techniques i watched various youtube videos about cleaning up rust code([1](https://www.youtube.com/watch?v=NBBIu8JkxGs),[2](https://www.youtube.com/watch?v=mFcX3hDcFl4)), recapped the [functional language features chapter](https://doc.rust-lang.org/book/ch13-00-functional-features.html) and looked at the [higher order functions examples](https://doc.rust-lang.org/rust-by-example/fn/hof.html).
+Aside from applying already familiar techniques I watched various youtube videos about cleaning up rust code([1](https://www.youtube.com/watch?v=NBBIu8JkxGs),[2](https://www.youtube.com/watch?v=mFcX3hDcFl4)), recapped the [functional language features chapter](https://doc.rust-lang.org/book/ch13-00-functional-features.html) and looked at the [higher order functions examples](https://doc.rust-lang.org/rust-by-example/fn/hof.html).

 ### The experience
 Learning the basics of Rust like variables,loops, structs and control flows was quite easy following the book and watching some introduction videos.
 Working with and learning the unique way Rust handles memory was the most challenging part, while it was explained clearly in the docs and took a lot of practice to change the way you think about memory.
 Because you have to take really good care where a references goes, the lifetime, the scope it took a massive hit on productivity at the start.

 Most languages I have worked with such as C# and Java handle all the memory management for you with garbage collectors and behind the scene optimisations.
-After using Rust for a while i realised a lot of magic happens behind the scenes in the other languages to keep references up-to-date and available.
+After using Rust for a while I realised a lot of magic happens in the other languages to keep references up-to-date, safe and available.
-While the memory management in Rust causes a hit on productivity on the start it enables great performance in combination with really safe and easy to follow code.
+While the memory management in Rust causes a hit on productivity in the start it enables great performance in combination with really safe and easy to follow code.

-When working on features for a project such as the current challenge the eco-system really shows is maturity.
+When working on features for a project such as the current challenge the eco-system really shows it's maturity.
 There are packages([crates](https://crates.io)) for all common use-cases such as:
 Http, Caching, Database, Encoding/Decoding, Security, Algorithms.
 This eco-system really boosts the productivity because you don't have to write low-level code and thus can focus on business-logic.

-The language has a lot of good defaults, it makes everything immutable by default, forces you to think about memory, has a small footprint, can run anywhere and a sensible amount of functions provided by default([preludes](https://doc.rust-lang.org/std/prelude/index.html#other-preludes)).
+The language has a lot of good defaults, it makes everything immutable by default, forces you to think about memory, has a small footprint, can run anywhere and provides a sensible amount of functions by default([preludes](https://doc.rust-lang.org/std/prelude/index.html#other-preludes)).
 This forces you to write safe, fast and clean code, it may come across a boring language but that is a great thing when creating mission critical programs.

 While it has support for creating all kind of applications varying from web applications to complicated algorithms, I would not use it for every project.
 The projects I would use it for are programs that need to be really fast and memory efficient while ensuring memory and data safety, examples include: